Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 Conclusion

-That's all folks for uploading and downloading files in Spring Boot.
-We discussed strategies for handling single as well as multiple files via RESTful web services.
 We tested our REST APIs via Postman to confirm that they are working as expected.
-Finally, we created the simplest web interface in HTML and Thymeleaf for showing a list of all the uploaded files.
+Finally, we created a simple web interface in HTML and Thymeleaf showing a list of all the uploaded files.

-how to use Ajax to upload a file in Spring Boot.
+- How to use Ajax to upload a file in Spring Boot

 ✌️ Like this article?
 Follow me on Twitter and LinkedIn.
 You can also subscribe to RSS Feed.